techy4shri/CppLabEngine/docs_source/openmp_guide.md

 **Solutions:**
 1. Ensure `toolchains/mingw64/bin` is in your system PATH
 2. Copy `libgomp-1.dll` from mingw64/bin to your project's bin folder
-3. Run programs from within CppLab IDE (PATH is set automatically)
+3. Run programs from within CppLabEngine (PATH is set automatically)

 ### No Performance Improvement